SassythSasqutch/vu-spterrains/README.md

 # vu-spterrains

-*Update: a latest build restores stability on end-of-round, but breaks normal MP spawning.
-You have to go back to using the `vu-spterrains_spawn` command.*
+*Update: the latest commit allows spawning through normal MP UI only for COOP maps.
+SP maps have issues loading UI as a result of the fix that allowed asset creation.
+The console command `vu-spterrains.spawn` is still available.*

 **WORK IN PROGRESS**
 Modification for Battlefield 3 (using the Venice Unleashed framework) allowing singleplayer and co-op maps to be played in multiplayer with a universal solution.